tedneward/Azgaarnoth/Creatures/Extraplanar/Slaadi.md

 >***Summon Slaad (1/Day).*** The slaad chooses what to summon and attempts a magical summoning.
 A black slaad summons 2d4 red slaad, 1d6 blue slaad, 1d4 green slaad, 1d2 gray slaad or one death slaad with no chance of failure.
 Any summoned slaad appear in an unoccupied space within 60 feet of its summoner, acts as an ally of its summoner, and can't summon other slaad.
 It remains for 1 minute, until it or its summoner dies, or until its summoner dismisses it as an action.
 >
 >#### Actions
 >***Multiattack.*** The slaad makes three attacks: one with its bite and two with its claws or three entropic spit attacks.
+It can substitude Spellcasting for one of its two claw attacks.
 >
 >***Bite (Slaad Form Only).*** Melee Weapon Attack: +16 to hit, reach 5ft., one target.
 Hit 11 (1d8 + 7) piercing damage plus 7 (2d6) necrotic damage and 7 (2d6) psychic damage.
 >